patternfly/patternfly-org/packages/patternfly-4/content/documentation/text-input.md

+---
+reactUrl: 'textinput'
+---
-A **text input** is used for entering a single line of text.
+ **text input** is used for entering a single line of text.
 Related design guidelines: [Forms](design-guidelines/usage-and-behavior/forms)